ZackJorquera/petsc-rs/CONTRIBUTING.md

   - [ ] we could do this for viewers
   - [ ] Also add GUI viewer, look how OpenCV rust bindings do it
   - [ ] we could maybe do this for error handling (i.e. rewrite PetscError).
-- [ ] make LineSearch API better (in general and for set_post/pre_check) (Note, the `changed` bools needing to be the same for all processes so it might make sense to do a mpi all reduce) Maybe look into ndarray::CowArray to determine if the user edited the array.
 - [ ] make DMDA use const generic to store the dimensions - this is in the same vein as having DMDA be its own struct type
 - [ ] make set_sizes take an enum that contains both local and global so you can't give two Nones and get an error - IDK if this is that important, I kind of like the current API.
 - [ ] create wrapper macro to synchronize method calls, for example, we could do something like `sync! { petsc.world(), println!("hello process: {}", petsc.world().rank()) }` in place of `petsc_println_all!(petsc.world(), "hello process: {}", petsc.world().rank())`.
 Would this even work?